lenstronomy/lenstronomy-tutorials/README.rst

 If you are using the GitHub branch of ``lenstronomy``, you may be a bit ahead of the notebooks.
 Get in touch with Simon Birrer (sibirrer@gmail.com) if you encounter problems.

+This repository is outdated and we refer to the `lenstronomy-tutorials <https://github.com/lenstronomy/lenstronomy-tutorials>`_ for the latest version of the tutorials and notebooks.